 Older cards have a design limitation unrelated to the patch that causes video acceleration to scramble the screen if the vertical blanking/total is below standard with the video card’s memory overclocked or with multiple monitors connected.
 Skype is known to trigger this problem.
 Either don’t overclock the video card’s memory, or use the “LCD standard” vertical blanking/total in CRU.

-ATIFlash & AMD VBFlash v2.93 is used to flash the BIOS of the video card.
+This post is also available in: РусскийATIFlash & AMD VBFlash v2.93 is used to flash the BIOS of the video card.
 The ATI version was called ATIFlash, or simply WinFlash.
 It supports all AMD Radeon graphics cards such as RX 5700, RX 5600, RX 5500.
-You can also flash BIOS for all AMD Radeon RX Vega, […]
+You can also flash BIOS […]